SaptarshiSarkar12/Computer-Networking/Computer Networking.md

 4. <u>**WIFI-Routers**</u> - Similar to a modem with the additional feature of Wireless connectivity called as "WIFI ".It generally has 4 ethernet ports and it is having routing DHCP to connect 240 pc and devices providing internet with wired and wireless options.
     ![WiFi Router](https://www.netgear.com/images/Products/Networking/WirelessRouters/R6230/R6230_Hero_Transparent.png)

-4. <u>**Hubs**</u> - A hub is a device to which all the devices sharing a physical network can be physically connected to form a "Local Area Network" or "LAN".
+5. <u>**Hubs**</u> - It is basically a multiport hub.
+A hub is a device to which all the devices sharing a physical network can be physically connected to form a "Local Area Network" or "LAN".
 Hubs enable the electric currents from a computer to pass to all other devices connected to it.
 Since a hub was the electronic equivalent of shouting in a room as necessary, as the number of devices increased, the number of collisions increased and LAN performance ground to a hault.
 In a hub-centric environment, the message packets being sent by each device that is connected to the hub can be "seen" by every other device on the hub whether they are involved in the conversation or not.
 So, hubs can facilitate message eavesdropping.

     **Types of Hub** :